-What Do Word Processor or Typist Do?
+What is a Word Processor or Typist?

-Example of Word Processor or Typist Job Use word processor, computer or typewriter to type letters, reports, forms, or other material from rough draft, corrected copy, or voice recording.
+Position Description Use word processor, computer or typewriter to type letters, reports, forms, or other material from rough draft, corrected copy, or voice recording.
 May perform other clerical duties as assigned.

-A Day in the Life of a Word Processor or Typist
+Life As a Word Processor or Typist

 - Print and make copies of work.

-Word Processor or Typist Required Skills
+Skills Needed to be a Word Processor or Typist

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.